 If you are considering getting life insurance in your 40’s, you may be wondering— is it too late?
 Is it too expensive?
 Is it even necessary?

 If you are on a tight budget, term life insurance is a great option.
 It is far more affordable than whole life insurance.
-A term life plan can also be a better option for those who are looking for a life insurance coverage until they retire, or their mortgage is paid off.
+A term life plan can also be a better option for those who are looking for a life insurance with coverage until they retire, or their mortgage is paid off.
 Whole life insurance, by contrast, can be a good option for parents who want to leave an inheritance for their children.

 Keep reading to find out why life insurance should be a part of your long-term financial plan and if you can afford it.